sqbjs/sqb/README.md

 - Let applications work with large data tables efficiently
 - Support latest JavaScript language standards
 - Lightweight and extensible framework

+You can report bugs and discuss features on the [GitHub issues](https://github.com/panates/sqb/issues) page

+Thanks to all of the great [contributions](https://github.com/panates/sqb/graphs/contributors) to the project.

+You may want to check detailed [DOCUMENTATION](https://panates.github.io/sqb/)

 ## Installation